José Gomes (football manager): Arabia

 Gomes then spent two seasons as head coach of Al Taawoun FC in the Saudi Professional League.
 On 30 May 2016 he joined Al-Ahli Saudi FC in the same league, signing a three-year deal after Christian Gross did not renew his contract.
 In early October, however, he was sacked and replaced by Gross.

 Days later, Gomes succeeded Pablo Repetto at UAE Pro League's Baniyas Club who were struggling at the start of the campaign.
 He was fired on 28 January 2017 with the team still in last place, having taken four points from 12 games.

 Gomes returned to Al Taawoun on 20 March 2017, following the dismissal of Constantin Gâlcă.
 He was succeeded by countryman Pedro Emanuel on 7 May the following year.

 Rio Ave

 On 13 June 2018, Gomes returned to his country's top flight after over a decade away, signing for one season at Rio Ave FC.
 His debut on 26 July was a 1–0 defeat away to Jagiellonia Białystok in the second qualifying round of the UEFA Europa League, being eliminated after a 4–4 draw in the return game at the Estádio dos Arcos.

 Reading

 Gomes was appointed coach of EFL Championship club Reading on 22 December 2018, replacing caretaker Scott Marshall.
 With only two home defeats in the second half of the season, his side avoided relegation.

-On 9 October 2019, after just two league wins from 11 matches in the new campaign, Gomes left.
+Gomes promoted Michael Olise from the youth academy, giving him his professional debut in March 2019.
+On 9 October, after just two league wins from 11 matches in the new campaign, he left.